Shelf Incrimination

 One of my friends also hates that print of the Great Lakes, so she'll be really happy to hear that you also do, Jesse.

-one cat that's trying to get the power of the sun into its body through its hands.
+And one, one cat that's trying to get the power of the sun into its body through its tent.

 Haley, now you may defend yourself.